StewartalsopIII/video-clipper-streamlit/video-clipper-streamlit.md

 import logging
 from typing import Optional, Dict, Any from pytubefix import YouTube
-# If you were to handle Streamlit's UploadedFile directly here, you'd import:
-# from streamlit.runtime.uploaded_file_manager import UploadedFile
-# But it's better to pass file-like objects or paths from app.py

 from services.system_service import sanitize_filename # Use sanitize_filename from system_service